MauricioMilano/coder-api/README.md

 ChatGPT URL: https://my123url.ngrok-free.app/openapi
 ```

-Use the LocalTunnel URL in ChatGPT or any external client.
+Use the ngrok URL in ChatGPT or any external client.

 ---